AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Maybe your car isn’t broken down but is in storage, is never driven, and/or has an outstanding loan.
 What do you do regarding your insurance policy in those situations?

-• Car is in storage: Even a parked car in storage should have some level of storage insurance, including comprehensive coverage to protect against fires, theft, and vandalism.
+• Car is in storage: Similar to a broken-down car, even a parked car in storage should have some level of insurance, especially comprehensive coverage.

-• Car is never driven: The same principles apply, especially if your car is parked outside, where it could be damaged by things other than cars, like hail.
+• Car is never driven: The same principles apply, especially if your car is parked outside, where it could be damaged by things other than cars, such as hail.

 • Car has an outstanding loan: Unfortunately, you’ll still have to pay the rest of your auto loan on your car, even if you never drive it.
 Whether or not you choose to refinance your auto loan or file for bankruptcy in worst-case scenarios, you should still have comprehensive coverage on your car at the very least.
 And if you drive your car, you must meet your state’s minimum requirements.